nunopenim/nunopenim/GUIDE_ArchLinuxInstallationBIOS-CSM.md

 > Nuno Penim, 2020

+**This guide is outdated, consider reading the new guide and adapting the BIOS/CSM steps from this one to that guide**

 ## Disclaimer

 I am not responsible for any data loss that might occur.
 This guide will tell you how to install Arch Linux as **the single OS in your machine**.
 Back up your stuff, and don't use this guide if you are looking for a dual boot.